hasherwi/CS469-Group-Project/README.md

 # CS469, Group 1, Project Proposal

-Members:
-Corey Brantley
-Shen Knoll
-Harrison Sherwin
+Members: Corey Brantley, Shen Knoll, Harrison Sherwin

 "Build a media server that stores MP3 audio files that can be downloaded and played by a client.
 The server process should be replicated to provide fault tolerance, but the data does not need to be for this project.
 The client should be able to request a listing of available audio files then choose one to download.
 The client must be authenticated using cryptographic methods."